vyshnavin21/55_Days_CKA_CHALLENGE/Day10/notes.md

 ---
 kubectl get ns # provides all namespaces in the system
 ---
-kubectl get all --namespace=kube-system or kubectl get -n kube-system which provides what and all components are there in kube system namespace,etcd,apiserver,coredns all control plane components you can see under kube-system namespace
+kubectl get all --namespace=kube-system or kubectl get all -n kube-system which provides what and all components are there in kube system namespace,etcd,apiserver,coredns all control plane components you can see under kube-system namespace
 ---